 Tip 1: Describe the meaning of a risk breakdown structure

 Tip 2: Give power to your answer by mentioning all important points

-“A risk breakdown structure or RBS is a representation of risks in a hierarchical manner.
+“A risk breakdown structure or RBS represents risks hierarchically.
 An RBS begins with the risks at higher levels and goes down to the risks at the finest level.
 With different levels, it is easier to streamline risks.
-Besides, it makes it quicker to identify risks categorically with focus being accorded to specific risk categories.”
+Besides, it makes it quicker to identify risks categorically with the focus being accorded to specific risk categories.”

 8. What Are The Types Of Project Risks?

 To plan effectively, you need to know the risks you can come across.
 Here, the interviewer seeks to determine if you are well aware of different project risks.

 Tip 1: State different types of project risks that risk managers are likely to face